Laboratory Training 3

 while (condition) statement

-loop causes your program to repeat a statement as long as the starting condition remains true
+A while loop causes your program to repeat a statement as long as the starting condition remains true.

 The following examples demonstrate usage of loop with a precondition for calculating the simple sum: